![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 technology.
 While traveling in the Soviet

-Union in 1935, Rolland met Gorky, whose Manichean views shocked him,
+Union in 1935, Rolland met Maxim Gorky, whose Manichean views shocked him,

 and Stalin; he was granted two interviews with the dictator.
 After

 seeing Sergei Eisenstein's Battleship Potemkin (1925) and Vsevolod Pudovkin's The Mother (1926), based on Gorky's novel, he was troubled for their "bloody and sinister vision."
-(Romain Rolland and the Politics of the Intellectual Engagement by David Fisher, 1987/2004, p.
+(Romain Rolland and the Politics of the Intellectual Engagement by David James Fisher, with a new introduction by the author, New Brunswick, NJ: Transaction Publishers, 2004, p.
 248) Like many intellectuals of the period, Rolland did not

 publicly criticize the Soviet Union – he praised Russia as a